braginteractive/kickoff-bootstrap-3/README.md

 That's it!
 Now you can begin using Grunt.

 # Usage
-After you've installed kickoff, and run `npm install` and `npm install --save-dev gulp` from the command line you can start using gulp.
+After you've installed kickoff, and run `npm install` and `gulp bower` from the command line you can start using gulp.

 ## Gulp